opensafely/documentation/Onboarding analysts.md

     cohortextractor cohort_report

 Re-run it each time you want to update the document using the latest version of the `input.csv` dataset.
 Assuming that your working directory is the repo folder, you should be able to run `cohortextractor` commands.
+This command can also be run on the real data, though for now this has to be requested from an OpenSAFELY developer.

 ## Editing the Study Definition and gitting changes